|

 The

-feet.
-When you do lay-up drills, put the post guys at the top
+at their feet.
+When you do lay-up drills, put the post guys

 Spacing